KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

    Figure 5.16: Correlation passing driver values to LOV query .

-   As a result, at document execution, as soon as the user pick up a value from the “free” parameter, the other one is filtered and will show only the value related to the previous selection, as shown in Figure 5.17.
+   As a result, at document execution, as soon as the user pick up a value from the "free" parameter, the other one is filtered and will show only the value related to the previous selection, as shown in Figure 5.17.